Indoor SL

 Yoga in Saas Fee

-We have included stretching, yoga and meditation as part of our training to help athletes calm their body and mind.
-It is an excellent way to relax, stretch and strengthen muscles after a long day of training.
-It also teaches them how to ease their mind and delve into their inner stillness and peace for full recovery.
+We have included activation and recovery as part of our training to help athletes prepare their bodies for movement and recover properly after intense sessions.
+It is an effective way to activate key muscle groups, improve mobility, and support the body after a long day of training.
+It also helps athletes reset mentally and physically for full recovery.

 Ski camp europe training

-All athletes taking part in our training will take part in physical workouts throughout the week.
-These workouts will always be age appropriate and based on the condition of each athlete.
-They are designed to be challenging and demanding as well as fun and creative.
+All athletes taking part in our training program will participate in fitness workouts throughout the week.
+These sessions are always age‑appropriate and tailored to the individual condition and needs of each athlete.
+The workouts are designed to be challenging and demanding, while also fun and creative.

 ski camp europe video-analysis

-Video analysis is an important tool for our coaches to help racers understand and improve the areas they are trying to develop while ski training.
-Technical and tactical concepts that are important to performance will be well explained during these sessions so that they are clear for next day’s training.
-One session of video analysis will be done after every 2 or 3 days of training.
+Video analysis is an important tool for our coaches to help racers understand and improve the areas they are developing during ski training.
+Technical and tactical concepts that affect performance will be clearly explained during these sessions to prepare athletes for the next day’s training.
+One video-analysis session will be held after every two days of training.

 4 day camp